NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/distance.md

-`distance` is a turtle and patch primitive that reports the distance between the current agent and some other agent.
+`distance` is a turtle and patch primitive that reports the distance between the current agent and another provided agent.
 For example, if you wanted to print out the distance from turtle 0 to turtle 1, you could write